easybase/EasyQB/README.md

 <br />

 # Easybase Query Builder
 This project is based on [sqorn](https://github.com/sqorn/sqorn) using functional expressions and conditionals.
 There's no execution workflow or [manual query builder](https://sqorn.org/docs/about#manual-query-builder).
-Typings are also included.

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Database CRUD operations can be built intuitively and safely.
-To be used in the [_easybasejs_](https://github.com/easybase/easybasejs) and [_easybase-react_](https://github.com/easybase/easybase-react) packages.
+Database CRUD operations, created intuitively and safely, for use in compliance with [Easybase](https://easybase.io/).
+This will be statefully built-in the [_easybasejs_](https://github.com/easybase/easybasejs) and [_easybase-react_](https://github.com/easybase/easybase-react) packages.

 **From Sqorn**:
 > Composable: Build complex queries from simple parts.
 Chain, extend, and embed queries.